Huegoxaga/notes/javascript/react.md

 - First parameter holds a function that will be called everything the component is rendered and rerendered.
 - Second parameter holds an array of variables called dependency array.
 The function in the first parameter will then only be called when variables listed in the dependency array change.
-  - All variables in the `useEffect()` use be added to the dependency array.
+  - All variables in the `useEffect()` are supposed be added to the dependency array, remove the entire dependency array will have the same effect
   - When the second parameter is an empty array, `[]`, The function in the first parameter will be only called once when the component is mounted.
 - One component can have multiple `useEffect()` function and they will be executed in order.
 - `useEffect` can have return, `return () => {}`.
 It will be called every time the component is unmounted